Get the Most out of Your Tutoring Sessions with these Tips

 Provided by one of our outstanding tutors, Tommy.

 Whether you need help with Math, Science, Language Arts, History, or Study Skills & Strategies, we can help you get on track and stay on track.
-We start with an understanding of your goals, an assessment where you are in relation to your goals, and start with a plan that will lead to success.
-This continues with our SPARK methodology of building Study Strategies, Personalized instruction, student Accountability, continuous Reinforcement of lessons, and regular Knowledge progress and gap assessments:
+We start with an understanding of your goals, an assessment where you are in relation to your goals, and start with a plan that, if consistently followed, will lead to knowledge, success, and confidence.